MR Spectroscopy with LCModel#

 Visualizing the RAW FID data from the RAW file#

-The following code loads and visualizes the raw time-domain data from the .RAW file.
+file.
 This file contains the input data for a single rat from the Simicic and Cudalbu (2020) dataset.
-According to the study’s methods, the data was acquired using a single-voxel SPECIAL sequence in the rat hippocampus (TE=2.8ms, TR=4s).
+According to the study’s methods, the data were acquired using a single-voxel SPECIAL sequence in the rat hippocampus, with sequence timing parameters TE = 2.8 ms and TR = 4 s.
 The full experiment involved collecting 160 individual acquisitions (transients) to ensure a high signal-to-noise ratio.
-Our plot visualizes a subset of this data.
-As we will confirm in the next step when we extract the acquisition parameters, the file contains the first 10 of these transients, each composed of 4096 complex data points.
-Each large spike in the plot marks the beginning of one of these 10 transients.

 # Load data from RAW for plotting